So you’ve decided to become a financial reporting analyst. Congratulations!

 - Has your work or personal ethics been tested before?
 Tell me a situation when this happened.
 How did you handle it?
 Is there room for improvement?

 - How do you rate your listening skills?
 Have your listening skills ever been tested before?
 What was the outcome?

 - What would you do if I asked you to go above the ‘call of duty?’
 Have you done that before?
 Give me an example!

 - What is the balance between independent thinking and cooperation with others when it comes to your personality?
-Please use some real life examples when you answer this question!
+Please use some real-life examples when you answer this question!

 - Tell me, in short, of a time when you made a presentation of data to a large group of people.
 How did it go?
-What was their response or reaction to you and the material or project you were presenting?
+What were their response or reaction to you and the material or project you were presenting?